KianBahasadri/bahasadri.com/docs/features/movies-on-demand/BACKEND.md

 This document focuses solely on backend implementation details not covered in the API contract.

+## Common Implementation Patterns

+**TMDB API Integration:**

+-   All TMDB API calls require Bearer token authentication: `Authorization: Bearer {TMDB_API_KEY}`
+-   All pagination parameters default to `page=1` if not provided
+-   TMDB returns paginated results with 20 items per page
+-   Query parameters must be URL-encoded before sending to TMDB

+**Input Validation:**

+-   All movie IDs must be validated as positive integers
+-   All IDs must be validated as integers before use
+-   Page numbers default to 1 if not provided or invalid

+**Error Mapping:**

+-   Error handling and mapping logic is documented in the "Error Codes" section below
+-   All endpoints follow standard HTTP request/response flow: extract parameters → validate → process → transform → return

 ## API Endpoints

 > **Note**: Request/response schemas are defined in `API_CONTRACT.yml`.
 This section focuses on implementation details only.